tchoi8/itpsir/README.md

 - [2/11/18/26](http://doodle.com/poll/4y9tvgr77t2gbwr6)
 - I'm also working in ITP on Mondays, so feel free to contact me to schedule a meeting in another time.

+#2/11

+I met with Songee, Gladys, Rebecca and Bret.

+I also had a phone conversation with Beth from Handson.org